unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - Empathy -> Stickiness -> Virality -> Revenue -> Scale
 - empathy - first make users like your application,
 - stickiness - then make them stay using it longer,
-- virality (growth) - reduce cost of aquisition of new users,
+- virality (growth) - reduce cost of acquisition of new users,
 - revenue,
 - scale - cost of operation